 Returns of upstream stocks with high implied volatilities

-As you can see in the above table, stocks with high implied volatility move sharply.
-High implied volatility stocks have seen sharper moves in the last year and in the last few days.
+Stocks that move sharply usually experience rises in volatility, which could explain Cobalt’s high implied volatility—as you can see in the above table.
+High implied volatility stocks moved sharper in the last year and in the last few days.

-Sanchez Energy (SN) rose the most in the last year of all the stocks on our list of high implied volatility upstream stocks.
+Sanchez Energy (SN) rose the most in the last year on our list of high implied volatility upstream stocks.
 In the last four quarters, its revenue rose 2.6%.
-It incurred an operating loss of $52.2 million in 3Q16 compared to an operating loss of $488.5 million in 3Q15.
-Sanchez Energy’s operating profit margin is -9.1% compared to the industry median of 4.3%.
+It incurred an operating loss of $52.2 million in 3Q16—compared to an operating loss of $488.5 million in 3Q15.
+Sanchez Energy’s operating profit margin is -9.1%—compared to the industry median of 4%.

-In the final part of this series, we’ll look at upstream stocks with the highest short-interest-to-equity float ratios.
-High short interest in a stock can reflect expectations of a large downside.
+In the final part of this series, we’ll look at the upstream stocks with the highest short interest-to-equity float ratios.
+High short interest can reflect expectations of large downsides in stocks.